ami-onodera/ami-onodera/README.md

 # <img src="https://media.giphy.com/media/d6EwyJ26tcELQV7fAA/giphy.gif" width="40"> Hey there! <img src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Hi.gif" width="40px">

 I'm Ami, from São Paulo - Brazil 🇧🇷  and based in Berlin - Germany 🇩🇪 .
 I am an ex-Art Director and Community Manager, now aiming to become a Software Developer.I am currently a student at **42 Wolfsburg** coding school and I am persuing a higher education in programming.
-If you are interested in participating on the _Piscine_ from the 42 coding school, you can read about my experience [clicking here](https://ami-onodera.medium.com/42-wolfsburg-remote-piscine-preparation-tips-e97d5b11a11e)

 Before attending **42**, I took the full-stack web development bootcamp at **Le Wagon**, and I have been a Teacher Assistant for their next batches in _Berlin_, _Brasília_ and _Rio de Janeiro_ ever since.